CSE512-16S/a3-collnwalkr-chungbung22-lupuppy/README.md

 ## Running Instructions

-Put your running instructions here.
-(Tell us how to run your visualization.)

-If your visualization is web-based,  it would be great if your submission can be opened online.
-[Github Pages](http://pages.github.com/) is a good and easy way to put your visualization online so you can put your link here.
-For example:

-Access our visualization at http://cse512-16s.github.io/a3-jheer-mcorrell-jhoffs/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.
+Access our visualization at http://cse512-16s.github.io/a3-collnwalkr-chungbung22-lupuppy/ or download this repository and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.

-If you put your work online, please also write a [one-line description and add a link to your final work](http://note.io/1n3u46s) so people can access it directly from the CSE512-16S page.

 ## Story Board